 Bedroom: loft queen

-Main room: writing desk, table, easy chair
+Main room: writing desk, table, faux leather recliner (very comfortable)

-Check out 12 noon
+Check out 12 noon or by arrangement

 Check in after 4pm